TomVasile/CasperLabs/hack/docker/README.md

 ## Required: docker-compose

 `docker-compose` is used to bring up the nodes on the network.
-Please verify that [docker-compose is installed](https://docs.docker.com/compose/install/) prior to continuing.
+Please verify that [docker-compose is installed](https://docs.docker.com/compose/install/) prior to continuing test.

 ## Required: OpenSSL 1.1